Silobreaker/MaltegoDocumentation/index.md

 * Hacktivist Operations

+### Entities
+Installing Silobreaker transforms also includes a custom entity set.
+Our transforms can return both Maltego and Silobreaker entities depending on the transform being used.
+Maltego entities are used when the returned entity type exists in both Maltego and Silobreaker.
+Otherwise, a Silobreaker custom entity will be returned.
+In both cases the returned entity will have a Silobreaker icon.

 ## Association/relation Transforms

 Silobreaker indexes millions of documents and searches these to find mentions of _entities_.
 Our Maltego transforms use our API to find entities that are related to your input.
 An entity is _related_ to another when mentioned in the same context.
 If you need more information about how this relation was extracted, you can [investigate the relation](#investigating-relations).